 What do specialists say?
 Healthy daily habits and screening are the main keys to cancer prevention.

-There were an estimated 14.1 million cancer cases around the world in 2012, a number that is expected to grow to 24 million by 2035, according to World Cancer Research Fund International.
+There were an estimated 14.1 million cancer cases around the world in 2012, a number that is expected to grow to 24 million by 2035, according to the World Cancer Research Fund International.
 To combat this disease and following guidelines from health institutions and specialists across the globe, many people in developed countries are changing their habits.

 The adoption of a healthy lifestyle can reduce up to one-third of cancer cases, decreasing related fatality rates.
 Overweight and smoking are pointed out as strong risk factors, with the last being responsible for 90% of lung cancer cases in the world.
-A diet low in fruit and vegetables, alcohol use and lack of physical activity are also behavioral contributors to mortality associated with cancer.
+A diet low in fruit and vegetables, alcohol use and lack of physical activity are also behavioural contributors to mortality associated with cancer.

 Diagnose in advance

 Screening, combined with a healthy lifestyle, is essential for cancer prevention and treatment.
 Early mammography screening contributes to reducing breast cancer mortality.
 For women aged 50 years or old, screening is a vital procedure to detect advanced cancer cases.
 Even though many people are aware of the importance of breast and cervical cancer screenings, there isn´t the same concern with other forms such as colorectal cancer, in which mortality is still very high.

 Screening can be effective in selected cancer types when appropriate tests are used, implemented effectively, and linked to other steps in the care process.
 Many cancers have a high chance of cure if diagnosed early and treated adequately.